-When you retain Work Law you will have a dedicated attorney by your side.
-At Work Law, we understand the emotional toll that any divorce can have.
+When you retain Carlson & Work you will have a dedicated attorney by your side.
+At Carlson & Work, we understand the emotional toll that any divorce can have.
 Most important, the outcome of a divorce can have lifelong effects.
 We approach our clients with compassion and empathy.
-At Work Law, we always consider our client’s goals first.
+At Carlson & Work, we always consider our client’s goals first.
 We then fight for our clients with every legal alternative available.

 Before you file for divorce